 The Climate Action Plan Work Group — a diverse group of more than 50 student, faculty and staff representatives from 35 different schools, departments, and offices within the University — collaboratively developed a strategic plan to guide progress on UMD’s climate commitment by setting carbon reduction targets and strategies to meet them.
 In 2009 the Climate Action Plan became an important part of the University’s strategic direction.
 The plan was reviewed by the campus community and endorsed by the University Senate and President.
 Diverse units around campus began to work toward implementation of the plan’s core strategies even before the plan was submitted to the organizers of the American College and University Presidents’ Climate Commitment in September 2009.
 The more than 40 strategies in the Climate Action Plan include policy changes; mitigating emissions from power and operations, transportation, and solid waste; and opportunities to integrate climate change and sustainability into curricula and research agendas.

-The Climate Action Plan set phased milestone targets, ultimately resulting in carbon neutrality by 2050.
+The Climate Action Plan sets phased milestone targets, ultimately resulting in carbon neutrality by 2050.
 Interim targets include a 15 percent reduction over 2005 levels by 2012; a 25 percent reduction by 2015; a 50 percent reduction by 2020; and a 60 percent reduction by 2025.
-As of 2010, the University is on track to meet early targets in the areas of power and operations; and solid waste management.
+UMD successfully met the 2012 target on time.
+The President's Energy Initiatives will help with meeting upcoming goals in 2015 and 2020.